Find Affordable College Courses

 Cambridge, MA

 Out of the 23 schools in the United States that were part of this year’s ranking, Harvard University landed the # 5 spot on the list.
-Located in the medium-sized city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.
+Located in the medium-sized city of Cambridge, Harvard is a private not-for-profit college with a very large student population.

 Women make up 42% of the engineering physics majors at the school.

-University of California - San Diego ranked #6 on this year’s Most Popular Engineering Physics Master’s Degree Schools list.
-UCSD is a very large public school located in the city of La Jolla.
+University of California - San Diego did quite well in this year’s ranking of the most popular places for engineering physics students to get a master’s degree.
+It came in at #6 on the list.
+UCSD is a very large public school located in the large city of La Jolla.

 About 11% of the students majoring in engineering physics at the school are women while 89% are male.